GenXProject/GenX.jl/docs/src/maintenance.md

 - More than a single maintenance period per year (i.e. every three months) is not possible in the current formulation.
 - Only full-year cases can be run; there must be only one "representative period".
 It would not make sense to model a *month*-long maintenance period when the year is modeled as a series of representative *weeks*, for example.
-- Multi-stage has not yet been tested (but please let us know what happens if you test it!).

 ### Interaction with integer unit commitment
 If integer unit commitment is on (`UCommit=1`), this module may not produce sensible results.